LayerAkira/kurosawa_akira/README.md

 The BaseTradeComponent is a critical module for managing trade execution and settlement within the LayerAkira ecosystem.
 It facilitates efficient handling of both ecosystem and external trades, enforces rigorous trade validation, and applies associated fees while maintaining security and transparency.
-This component seamlessly interact with the LayerAkiraCore and LayerAKIRAExternalGrantor.
+This component seamlessly interact with the LayerAkiraCore and LayerAkiraExternalGrantor.

 It provides two key internal methods for the executor contract:

 * apply_ecosystem_trades:
 Enables the executor to match ecosystem takers with ecosystem makers.
-(Ecosystem refers to trades where funds originate from the LayerAkiraCore contract, and the signature scheme is deterministic.)
+(Ecosystem refers to trades where funds originate from the LayerAkiraCore contract, and the signature scheme is rather deterministic.

 * apply_single_taker:
 Allows the executor to match external and ecosystem takers with ecosystem makers.